TuhinBar/Tic_Tac_Toe/README.md

 There are few presrequisites, such as

-* Undertanding of HTML
+* Understanding of HTML
-* A go0d hold in CSS
+* A good hold in CSS
 * Advance dom manupulation using JavaScript
 * Conditional statements in javaScript
 * (Advance yet helpful) Use color palets!
 Check out [Color hunt](https://colorhunt.co)